 How can I do it ?
 I saw this option but I already downloaded the relay, so I'm not sure what to do next (and where I need to write this command)

-Hi, @user-535417 - it sounds like you have already collected your data without using the pupil-invisible-lsl-relay
+Hi, @user-535417 - it sounds like you have already collected your data without using the pupil-invisible-lsl-relay.
+Is that correct?

 Thank you